lukaszdworako/botnet_public/README.md

 2. - "shadow": find the shadow file and send it back to the server.

 3. - "screenshot": take a screenshot, and send it over.
 Notice that in order to reduce traces, this needs to be done without saving data as a file.
+### Ideally this is done in memory, which is possible, however if you are having issues you can save the file and figure out a way to hide your traces a different way

 4. - "ssh": append the key sent from the server to its ssh file.